Differential geometry of surfaces: Definition

 It is intuitively clear that a sphere is smooth, while a cone or a pyramid, due to their vertex or edges, are not.
 The notion of a "regular surface" is a formalization of the notion of a smooth surface.
 The definition utilizes the local representation of a surface via maps between Euclidean spaces.
 There is a standard notion of smoothness for such maps; a map between two open subsets of Euclidean space is smooth if its partial derivatives of every order exist at every point of the domain.

+A regular surface in Euclidean space ℝ^{3} is a subset S of ℝ^{3} such that every point of S admits any of the following three concepts: local parametrizations, Monge patches, or implicit functions.

-The following gives three equivalent ways to present the definition; the middle definition is perhaps the most visually intuitive, as it essentially says that a regular surface is a subset of ℝ^{3} which is locally the graph of a smooth function (whether over a region in the yz plane, the xz plane, or the xy plane).
+The following table gives definitions of such objects; Monge patches is perhaps the most visually intuitive, as it essentially says that a regular surface is a subset of ℝ^{3} which is locally the graph of a smooth function (whether over a region in the yz plane, the xz plane, or the xy plane).

 The homeomorphisms appearing in the first definition are known as local parametrizations or local coordinate systems or local charts on S. The equivalence of the first two definitions asserts that, around any point on a regular surface, there always exist local parametrizations of the form (u, v) ↦ (h(u, v), u, v), (u, v) ↦ (u, h(u, v), v), or (u, v) ↦ (u, v, h(u, v)), known as Monge patches.
 Functions F as in the third definition are called local defining functions.
 The equivalence of all three definitions follows from the implicit function theorem.

 Given any two local parametrizations f : V → U and f ′ : V ′→ U ′ of a regular surface, the composition f^{ −1} ∘ f ′ is necessarily smooth as a map between open subsets of ℝ^{2}.
 This shows that any regular surface naturally has the structure of a smooth manifold, with a smooth atlas being given by the inverses of local parametrizations.

 In the classical theory of differential geometry, surfaces are usually studied only in the regular case.
 It is, however, also common to study non-regular surfaces, in which the two partial derivatives ∂_{u }f and ∂_{v }f of a local parametrization may fail to be linearly independent.
 In this case, S may have singularities such as cuspidal edges.
 Such surfaces are typically studied in singularity theory.
 Other weakened forms of regular surfaces occur in computer-aided design, where a surface is broken apart into disjoint pieces, with the derivatives of local parametrizations failing to even be continuous along the boundaries.